-Open Studios - Expectations and Attendance
+OPEN STUDIOS - Understanding Open Studio Expectations and Attendance

+Working outside of class is an integral part of education.
+Students will be EXPECTED to work outside of classtime to meet the course demands.
 Regularly scheduled Open Studios are offered throughout the program for students to work on their assignments.
 Independent work and self-motivation are fundamental to the curriculum.
 Teaching assistants are always present to monitor each Open Studio and to assist with processes.
 Students are expected to attend open sessions based on their individual schedules and project deadlines.
-Students are required to attend at least 1 hour of the 3 hours available for evening Open Studios.
+Students are recommended to attend at least 1 hour of the 3 hours available each evening at Open Studios.